KMDLabs/LabsNotary/README.md

-# Staked Notary Control Scripts
+# LABS Notary Control Scripts

-# Setting up your VPS
+## Setting up your VPS
 You need a new user, you cannot use `root`

 For ubuntu 16.04 login as root and create a user: `adduser`